 13.1 Mulesing.
 Mulesing is a practice performed on some Merino sheep herds in Australia and New Zeeland to prevent fly strike.
 This kind of treatment shall not occur in Bravs’s supply chain with regards to the production of Brav’s wool products.
 Brav does not accept clips as an alternative to perform mulesing

 13.2 Down.
 Down used in Brav’s products shall be taken only from birds killed for food purposes.
 Brav does not accept "live-plucking" of down.

 13.3 Leather products.
 Leather products are only to be made from utility animals as pigs, sheep and cattle, where the animal was slaughtered for the purpose of meat productions.
 We have a clear ban on use of tanneries from Bangladesh.

-- The supplier must make the code of conduct known in all relevant parts of its organisation.
+• The supplier must make the CoC known in all relevant parts of its organization.

 • The supplier must obtain Brav’s consent prior to outsourcing production or parts of production to a sub-supplier/contractor, if this has not been agreed in advance.

 • The supplier must be able to give an account of where goods ordered by Brav are produced.

 Brav expects all suppliers to respect the Code of Conduct.
 To make sure suppliers are in compliance with the Code of Conduct, Brav may perform audits either by written communication and/or by physical inspections at the supplier’s production sites.
 The audits may be performed by employees of the Brav Group or independent auditors.
 The audits may be announced or unannounced.